NarenderSharma07/RestaurantOperationAnalysis/Readme.md

 - Provide insights to inform decision-making related to menu optimization and marketing strategies.

 ## Tools Used
-- SQL for data extraction and manipulation.
+- SQL for data extraction and analysis.
-- Excel for data visualization and analysis.
+- Excel for data visualization.

 ## Methodology
 - Data Extraction: SQL queries were used to extract relevant data from the café's database.